GoLearnToCode/kiei925-spring17/workbook/helpers.md

 ### 1. `link_to`

-HTML links look like this:
+Plain HTML links look like this:

 ``` html
 <a href="http://www.google.com">Click here to Google</a>